MicrosoftDocs/fabric-docs/docs/extensions/publishing/publish-flow.md

 ---

 # Intro
-The Fabric Workload Hub serves as a marketplace users can browse, explore and manage workloads within Fabric.
+The Fabric Workload Hub serves as a marketplace.
+Users can browse, explore and manage workloads within Fabric.
 Workloads are categorized into two groups: Core Fabric workloads and those developed by Microsoft partners.

 The hub is structured with two main views: